knoll-alex/alexknoll.github.io/index.md

 I have a couple ad-hoc contributions worth mentioning.

-##### The LORIS-dev Archives
+##### The LORIS-dev Archives Audit

 My first task upon joining the LORIS team was to go through ["the LORIS mail"](https://mailman.bic.mni.mcgill.ca/pipermail/loris-dev/) and categorize emails based on type.
-The goal was to provide the team with some data surrounding development questions and issues, so they can prioritize updates and support.
+The goal with this starting task was to get a sense of where the current LORIS documentation was failing; where the critical gaps were.
+This audit was also intended to show me what kind of questions the team gets, and why.
+It was a great way to introduce me to the LORIS audience, which always provides a critical knowledge base for creating documentation.

 ##### Module Specifications